 Basis of accounting determines when transactions are recorded on the financial records and reported on the financial statements.
 Government-wide statements are prepared using the accrual basis of accounting.
 The general fund uses the modified accrual basis of accounting.
-Differences in the accrual and modified accrual basis of accounting arise in the recognition of revenue, the recording of deferred revenue and in the presentation of expenses versus expenditures.
+Differences in the accrual and modified accrual basis of accounting arise in the recognition of revenue and in the presentation of expenses versus expenditures.

-Revenues - Exchange and Non-exchange Transactions
+Revenues - Exchange and Non-Exchange Transactions